OpenSAGE/opensage.github.io/posts/roads_how_boring/part_11_rendering_end_caps.md

 ### Finding joinable roads

 First, we need to find out if there is any road segment our end cap can join.
-We do that by looking at all straight road segments (joining curves or crosses does not work in the original engine).
+We do that by looking at all straight road segments (joining curves or crossings does not work in the original engine).

-Let's start with a road segment, an end cap position and a direction of the road the segment belongs to.
+Let's start with a road segment, an end cap position and a direction of the end cap's segment.
 When the position is near enough, the end cap rectangle (green) is rotated to match the road segment and we need to calculate the angle `α`.

 ![Road segment and rotated end cap](./end_caps_drawing_1.png)